aboerzel/Behavioral-Cloning/README.md

 The [model.py](model.py) file contains the code for training and saving the convolution neural network.
 The file shows the pipeline I used for training and validating the model, and it contains comments to explain how the code works.

-The [data.py](data.py) file contains the code to load the simulator data from the `driving_log.csv` file and to align the distribution of the data.
+The [data.py](data.py) file contains the code to load the simulator data from the `driving_log.csv` file and to compensate the distribution of the data.

 The [config.py](config.py) is used to define some project wide parameters, such as batch size, number of epochs, ect.